valhuber/LogicBank/README.md

 # Background

+The example shown below is a _typical_ example of multi-table logic.

+> You may find it helpful to begin with [this tutorial using a basic example](https://github.com/valhuber/LogicBankTutorial).

 ## Why - Simple Cocktail-Napkin Spec Explodes into Massive Legacy Code

-If you 've coded backend database logic - multi-table derivations and constraints - you know how much work it is, and how tedious.
+If you've coded backend database logic - multi-table derivations and constraints - you know how much work it is, and how tedious.
 Whether you code it in triggers and stored procedures, in ORM events, or UI controllers, it's a lot: typically nearly half the effort for a database project.